2020 Danish mink cull

-The government then put forward a bill, which, with its adoption on 21 December 2020, established legal authority behind the culling order.
-In the meantime, the culling continued illegally with the help of the police and other authorities.
+After the legal issues were discovered, the government put forward a bill which, with its adoption on 21 December 2020, established legal authority behind the national culling order.
+In the meantime, the authorities continued to recommend farmers to continue culling all mink on a voluntary basis.
 A large number of mink carcasses were buried in mass graves, but were later exhumed and disposed of by incineration, because the buried carcasses posed a danger of polluting the local groundwater.
-A ban on mink breeding was established in 2021 and later extended until 31 December 2022.
+A general ban on mink breeding was established in 2021 and later extended until 31 December 2022.